kacouane/security-modeling-sys-dash/README.md

-# dash-CFI-system-Protection
+# security-modeling-sys-dash

 ## Introduction
-`Dash-CFI-system-protection` is a dashboard for monitoring real-time a security system properties along to thousands of others.
+`security-modeling-sys-dash` is a dashboard for monitoring real-time a security system properties along to thousands of others.
 This is part of a PHD work.
 It been made by [Antoine Linarès](mailto:antoine.linares@sifive.com)

 ## Screenshots